On the Equivalence of Synchronization Definitions in the Kuramoto Flow: A Unified Approach: Appendix

 for some $k\in\{1,\ldots,N\}$.
 This means that $|\dot{\theta}_k|$ is bounded below by a nonzero constant

 By Theorem \ref{main 1}, $\theta(t)$ is not a synchronization state.
 However, this contradicts the assumption.
 The proof is complete. \end{proof}

-Next, by incorporating \cite{chopra2009exponential}, we can establish a sharper necessary condition for synchronization. \begin{proof} The second term on the right-hand side of~\eqref{eq:critical_coupling_strength} is quoted directly from~\cite[Theorem 2.1]{chopra2009exponential}, so we only prove the first term.
+Next, by incorporating \cite{chopra2009exponential}, we can establish a sharper necessary condition for synchronization. \begin{proof} [Proof of Theorem~\ref{NC for sync}] The second term on the right-hand side of~\eqref{eq:critical_coupling_strength} is quoted directly from~\cite[Theorem 2.1]{chopra2009exponential}, so we only prove the first term.

 Suppose that $\theta(t)$ achieves synchronization in any sense defined in Definition~\ref{def 2} or Definition~\ref{def 3}.
 A closer look at the proof of Theorem~\ref{OP eqiv sync} reveals that any mode of synchronization defined in Definition~\ref{def 2} implies OP synchronization (i.e., Definition~\ref{def 3}) without any assumptions on the natural frequencies.
-Combining \eqref{Rlambda is bigger than omega} and Corollary \ref{upper bdd for R}, we have
+Combining \eqref{Phi limit} and Corollary \ref{upper bdd for R}, we have

 A straightforward calculation reveals that this inequality is equivalent to

 Therefore, the condition $\lambda<\lambda_c$ implies

 which is a contradiction.
 This completes the proof of Theorem \ref{NC for sync}. \end{proof} We pause to remark that the two terms in \eqref{eq:critical_coupling_strength} do not have a direct ordering relationship.
 For example, when $N=2$,